 One of the best flower fields in Ireland for sunflowers is located in County Kilkenny at the Robin’s Glen organic farm.
 This organic farm has been planting sunflowers for many years, although some years have not been as successful as others.
 Theirs is a pick-your-own sunflower field and you are advised to wear wellies or shoes you don’t mind getting dirty.

 Address: Kingstown, Cashel, Co.
 Tipperary, E25 C432

 If you are based in and around County Tipperary, then another sunflower field to seek out is the Kingstown Sunflower Field.
 Located just 2.5km from the town of Cashel, one of the best places to visit in Ireland thanks to the famous Rock of Cashel, the Kingstown Sunflower Field is 3-acres of amazing sunflowers.
-At the entrance is an honesty box in aid of both the Irish Cancer Society and National Orthopaedic Hospital Cappagh.
+At the entrance is a donation box in aid of the Irish Cancer Society, Red Cross and South Tipperary Hospice Movement.
 Visitors are encouraged to come and view the sunflowers, take a selfie among them, and even take a few home.
 The site is family and dog-friendly, and there is parking but no other facilities, although you will find plenty of cafes and restaurants with toilets in Cashel itself.

 Address: Deerpark Road, Newtownstewart BT78 4LA, UK

 Originally started as an environmental project, the sunflower field at Ardstraw is planted by a local family who raises money for local Northern Ireland cancer charities in memory of a family member who lost their life to cancer.
 The beautiful sunflower field is a cut-your-own field and visitors are encouraged to come armed with scissors and cut their own sunflowers for a donation to be left in the honesty box at the entrance.
 Remember your wellies if it has been raining.